YinJC/uk-tex-faq/FAQ-ECfonts.md

----
-layout: page
-title: What are the EC fonts?
+# What are the EC fonts?
----

 A font provides a number of _glyphs_.
 In order that the glyphs may be printed, they are [_encoded_](./FAQ-whatenc.html), and the